 3. Choose the quality and format

 4K Video Downloader can download full YouTube videos or rip the audio track.
 You can choose your preferred selection using the drop-down menu on the left.
 Then choose a format using the menu on the right.
 MP4 typically provides a good tradeoff between quality and size and will play on every device.

 Finally, choose your preferred quality.
-For TV or PC playback you should choose high quality despite the longer download time and extra size.
-Luckily, you can check the estimated file size on the left to see how much space it will take.
-You can also choose where the download location of the downloaded video using the ‘Browse' button at the bottom.
+You should choose high-quality TV or PC playback despite the longer download time and extra size.
+You can check the estimated file size on the left to see how much space it will take.
+You can also choose the download location of the downloaded video using the ‘Browse' button at the bottom.